 Take enough for the duration of your stay, as you may not be able to buy any further supplies of your dog’s usual grub, and sudden changes can cause tummy upsets.

 Handy for keeping in the car, there are no mishaps if it gets tipped over and it can double up as a water bowl in your room.

 Clearing up after your dog is essential, so be prepared for the inevitable as well as any stray fur or little accidents.

 First aid kit

 It’s always sensible to have at least a basic kit with you.
-Don't forget to include any ongoing medication to cover the holiday period.
+Don´t forget to include any ongoing medication to cover the holiday period.
 Some owners take along calming remedies, such as pheromone sprays or homeopathic remedies, to help with their pet’s motion sickness and the stress that comes along with travelling.
-Read our first aid article for more on emergency care and what you need in your kit.

 If your dog does get lost, a good photo could be invaluable in helping you find him.

 If you’re taking your dog abroad, make sure you have all the correct documentation with you, including your pet insurance documents.
 For animals travelling in an EU country, you should get a pet passport.
 If you’re visiting a non-EU listed country or territory, you’ll need to obtain an official third country veterinary certificate.
 The regulations do change from time to time, so always consult Defra for the latest information about travelling abroad with your dog.

 If you’re interested to know more about third party liability overseas, please call us on 0345 077 1934.